Microscope Enhanced Dentistry

 In every health setting Hand Hygiene is essential.
 To ensure that every staff member at Dentist on Collins is adhering to it properly, part of our induction program includes the online learning package in the Hand Hygiene Australia website.
 Whilst our infection control has always been of a high level, we are now dealing with a global pandemic.
 All staff have undertaken the Covid -19 infection control training on the Australian Government Department of Health website.
 We self audit our infection control protocols several times a year and take part in training by the ADAVB to ensure that our standards are of the highest level.

 Dr. Richard Skinner graduated from the University of Otago in 1972.
 Otago University has an internationally renowned reputation for excellence in teaching and research.
 Richard has a keen interest and practical knowledge of fitting and turning and welding.
 Cars have always been a passion of his as is photography.
 He loves travelling and visiting wineries, galleries and places of natural beauty.

-Richard knew he wanted to be a dentist from the young age of 11.
+Richard knew he wanted to be a dentist from eleven years of age.
 His paternal grandfather and uncle were dentists.
-In fact, his uncle was both a doctor and a dentist, following a tradition that started in Somerset England in the late 1600’s.
+In fact, his uncle was both a doctor and a dentist, following a tradition that started in Somerset England in the late 1600s.
 The first known Dr Skinner from Richard’s line was Johannes Skinner “Medicus” who died in 1712.
 Johannes was buried in the Holy Trinity Church in Ash Priors.
 A beautiful picturesque village and parish in Somerset.
-From that time there have been doctors and dentists every generation with some notable ones along the way.
+From that time there have been doctors and dentists in every generation with some notable ones along the way.